jorgenjen/sycl_popsift/README.md

 ## Things that needs to be done:

-1. Improve error handlng (preferably asynchronous errors (refer to chap 5 in book)).
+- [ ] Improve error handlng (preferably asynchronous errors (refer to chap 5 in book)).

-2. Make it work for cpu aswell (could not work due to local and global sizes does not match with what the cpu can handle? device_multiple?
+- [ ] Make it work for cpu aswell (could not work due to local and global sizes does not match with what the cpu can handle? device_multiple?
 Look into using prefered device multiple instead to create the nd_ranges for the kernels

+- [ ] Get rid of unnecessary shared USM memory (hapers performance)

+- [x] Fix pyramid for GPU

 ## Profiling/analysis